w3c/wai-curricula/content/designer/multimedia-and-animations.md

   * sign language
 * design user experiences of alternatives for multimedia content, including:
   * placement of the alternatives
-  * methods to turn on and off the alternatives
+  * methods to control the alternatives
 * evaluate the need for designing custom media players
 * select existing media players with support for accessibility when possible
 * describe characteristics of accessible media player controls, including: